gtuck/web3400-Course-Docs/projects/04/description.md

 In this project, you will develop a simple blog system that allows users to create, read, update, and delete blog posts.
 The system will also include user authentication, allowing only logged-in users to create and manage their posts.
 You'll follow a structured approach to ensure the blog system functions correctly and provides a good user experience.

+## Copy Project 03 to the Project 04 folder

+- Recursively copy the project folder.
+- Stage, commit, and push your new project to GitHub.

 ## Set Up the Database

 Before coding, you must set up the database table to store the blog posts.
 Use the following SQL statement to create the `blog_posts` table: